microsoft/XmlNotepad/docs/index.md

 - Inplace HTML viewer for processing `<?xml-stylesheets` instructions.
 - Built-in XML Diff tool.
 - Support for XInclude.
+- Handy "XML statistics" tool to summarize info about your XML documents.
 - Dynamic help from XSD annotations.
 - Goto definition to navigate includes and XSD schema information.
-- Vibrant community with many [updates and bug fixes](http://www.lovettsoftware.com/downloads/XmlNotepad/Updates.xml).
+- Vibrant community with many [updates and bug fixes](help/updates.md).

-See [XML Notepad Design ](about.md) for information about how this application is built.

 This source code is available
-The source code is available at [https://github.com/microsoft/XmlNotepad](https://github.com/microsoft/XmlNotepad) and it has  adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+The source code is available at [https://github.com/microsoft/XmlNotepad](https://github.com/microsoft/XmlNotepad).

+Please provide feedback or any issues you have using the [XML Notepad Github issues](https://github.com/microsoft/XmlNotepad/issues) list.

+See [development](dev.md) information on how to build XML Notepad from source.

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.